koltyakov/gosip/README.md

 }
 ```

-Realm can be left empty or filled in, that will add small performance improvement.
-The easiest way to find tenant is to open SharePoint Online site collection, click `Site Settings` -> `Site App Permissions`.
+Realm can be left empty or filled in, which will add small performance improvement.
+The easiest way to find the tenant is to open SharePoint Online site collection, click `Site Settings` -> `Site App Permissions`.
 Taking any random app, the tenant ID (realm) is the GUID part after the `@`.

 See more details of [AddIn Configuration and Permissions](https://github.com/s-kainet/node-sp-auth/wiki/SharePoint-Online-addin-only-authentication).

 ### NTLM Auth (NTLM handshake)

-This type of authentication uses HTTP NTLM handshake in order to obtain authentication header.
+This type of authentication uses an HTTP NTLM handshake to obtain an authentication header.

 ```golang
 // AuthCnfg - NTML auth config structure